AdobeDocs/experience-cloud.en/help/mobile-ios-implementation/index.md

 * For Adobe Analytics, you must know your tracking server and which report suites you will use to complete this tutorial
 * For Audience Manager, you must know your Audience Manager Subdomain (also known as the “Partner Name” “Partner ID,” or “Partner Subdomain”)

-Also, it is assumed that you are familiar with front-end development languages like HTML and JavaScript.
-You do not need to be a master of these languages to complete the lessons, but you will get more out of them if you can comfortably read and understand code.
+Also, it is assumed that you are familiar with iOS development in Swift.
+You do not need to be a master of Swift to complete the lessons, but you will get more out of them if you can comfortably read and understand code.

 ## About Launch

 Launch, by Adobe is the next generation of mobile SDK and website tag management capabilities from Adobe.
 Launch gives customers a simple way to deploy and manage all of the analytics, marketing, and advertising solutions necessary to power relevant customer experiences.
 There is no additional charge for Launch.
-It is available for any Adobe Experience Cloud customer.
+It is available to any Adobe Experience Cloud customer.

 ## About the Lessons